cycascovar/seQ/README.md

         └───runjs
 ```

-Sometimes is compiled CSS and JS (`file.*`), as well as compiled and minified CSS and JS (`file.min.*`).
+Sometimes is compiled and minified CSS and JS (`file.min.*`).

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
-The docs may also be run locally.
+This is a Bootstrap based project.
+Bootstrap's documentation, is publicly hosted on GitHub Pages at <http://getbootstrap.com>.

 ## Branches

   * **Master:** *Production* app
   * **Beta:** *Beta* release